microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Runtime/IActorRuntimeType.md

 | [SetLogger](IActorRuntime/SetLogger)(…) | Use this method to override the default TextWriter for logging messages. |
 | [Stop](IActorRuntime/Stop)() | Terminates the runtime and notifies each active actor to halt execution. |

+## Remarks

+See [Programming model: asynchronous actors](/coyote/learn/programming-models/actors/overview) for more information.

 ## See Also

 * namespace [Microsoft.Coyote.Runtime](../MicrosoftCoyoteRuntimeNamespace)